Portland Premises Liability

 Holding Oregon property owners accountable for slips and falls and other injuries

 Owners of retail stores, hotels, and other businesses have a duty to protect the people who visit their businesses.
 Nonprofit businesses and even homeowners have the same duty to protect visitors.
-At Philbrook Law Office, we hold property owners accountable for failing to properly inspect their properties, repair dangerous conditions, and warn visitors about possible dangers.
+At Philbrook Law, we hold property owners accountable for failing to properly inspect their properties, repair dangerous conditions, and warn visitors about possible dangers.
 Our Portland, OR premises liability lawyers have 20 years of experience fighting for accident victims.
 In 2022 alone, we obtained more than $4 million in recoveries.
 Contact us in Portland today to assert your right to compensation.

 How can we help?